90% of all writing advice is trash.

 - Yes, people do buy books just because they seem interesting.
 Name recognition would be helpful, but it’s not the all-powerful force it used to be (thanks, internet!), and a $2.99 ebook is a low-risk investment for them.
 But they have to see it first.
 If you’ve got a Kindle book and a hundred bucks, advertise on Amazon.
 For smaller budgets, advertise on Goodreads or Twitter.
 (You have those, right?
 RIGHT?)
 When given an opportunity, throw your business card at a new acquaintance like it’s no big deal; People like saying they met a published novelist, a bit the same way the like talking about seeing a funny monkey at the zoo.

 - I know I just said to get your book in front of people’s faces, but now I’m going to make you walk the tightrope and say DON’T BE A SPAMMY SPAMMER.
 NOBODY LIKES THAT.
 Don’t DM everyone who follows you on Twitter with a buy link.
 Don’t harangue your friends.
 Absolutely do not under any circumstances shove your book into people’s personal space.
 Let them come to you like birds to a Disney princess.
 When embarking on a new promotional technique, always ask yourself if it’s a hint or a hammer.
 Hammers are bad.

 - Someone will hate it.
-Don’t let your eyes gloss over good reviews and then suddenly develop Laser Eagle Vision when you catch a bad one.
+Don’t let your eyes pass over good reviews and then suddenly develop Laser Eagle 5000 Vision when you catch a bad one.
 You’re gonna get a range of reactions, and that’s okay.
 If it helps, make fun of the bad review with some friends.
 The reviewer has their reasons, you’re not their cup of tea, and that’s perfectly fine.
 Someone else is really gonna like you.
 They probably already do.

 People who may be good for you to know.